 If they do happen to have chicks, they’re known to be very attentive and fantastic mothers.
 As a result, they do a great job of raising and protecting their brood.
-Another great thing about chicks is that they are auto-sexing, which means you can easily tell the sex based on things like color or feathers.

 Keep in mind, there are a few situations where hens will slow down with production.
 The first is when it gets too cold.
 During these climates, they tend to try and just stay warm and egg production will slow way down.

 The other big reason is when the chickens aren’t being fed the right food.
 There are foods out there that are made specifically to help increase egg production.
 While it’s not essential, it can really help increase the amount of eggs that you get.